qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 (and OpenBSD's) I was going to configure everything without consulting the internet!

-Armed with ONLY OpenBSD and it's excellent documentation, I was able to configure an OpenBSD router doing PPPoE, NAT, DNS and DHCP.
+Armed with ONLY OpenBSD and its excellent documentation, I was able to configure an OpenBSD router doing PPPoE, NAT, DNS and DHCP.
 All without installing a single thing outside of the base OS (which, I might add, was installed on a 2G CF card with room to spare!) and not